MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 XXX Try to figure out scoring for C167: Middle-posterior dorsal neural spines, prespinal and postspinal laminae: form mediolaterally wide surfaces, with little anterior relief, ‘infilling’ the prespinal and postspinal fossae (0); form distinct mediolaterally narrow ridges or laminae along the midline of the prespinal and postspinal fossae (1) (Mannion et al., 2013).

+XXX What about 'C486.
+Posterior dorsal and/or sacral neural spines, dorsoventral height to centrum length ratio: 2.0 or greater (0); less than 2.0 (1) (Upchurch, 1998; Wilson, 2002; polarity reversed here).'?
+Depends on definition of spine.
+If height above base of postzyg then short.

 XXX Compare the Archbishop with the Potter Creek vertebra described in Jensen 1987, p.
 606.

 XXX The Archbishop dorsals used to be on display: include photo of the display label about the "huge amphibious reptile".